 Reaching your audience

-For some companies, this could come in the form of inbound sales driven by influencer marketing.
+For some companies, this could come in the form of inbound sales driven by influencer marketing and a roundtable discussion.
 ‘What’s worked best for us is engaging with influencers,’ shared one executive.

 ‘This resulted in a rise of inbound inquiries via search engines.’
 Increasing awareness of one’s brand is vital, and the organic side of marketing is one that often takes a backseat to other initiatives.